Click to review Medicare Advantage plans. Gat a quote and enroll or call/email Cara

 Part C - Medicare Advantage

-Medicare Advantage (Part C) plans work in place of your Part A and Part B Medicare coverage.
-Benefits include medical coverage for hospital and medical expenses.
-Some Medicare Advantage Plans include a Part D prescription drug plan.
+Medicare Advantage (Part C) plans serve as a substitute for your Part A and Part B Medicare coverage.
+These Medicare plans offer benefits that include medical coverage for both hospital and medical expenses.
+Additionally, some Medicare Advantage Plans come with a Part D prescription drug plan, while Medicare Supplement Insurance can also provide additional coverage options.

 Part D - Prescription Drugs